Runnable/fs-transform/README.md

     dest: 'dest/file'
   },

+  // 2.3 Exclude files from all subsequent searches
+  {
+    action: 'exclude',
+    files: ['A.txt', 'B.dmg']
+  },

-  // 2.3 Search and Replace in Files
+  // 2.4 Search and Replace in Files
   //     Note: this is applied globally to all files in the root directory {
     action: 'replace',
     search: 'foo',
     replace: 'bar',

-    // Use `exclude` property to define a set of files / lines to exclude
+    // Use `exclude` property to define a set of files / lines to ignore
-    // from the global replace.
+    // from this particular search and replace
     exclude: [
       {
         name: 'another/file',